 - Take a birth & baby class.
 You can often find free ones through your community and there are also great ones online.
 Here's a great post to get you started called What are the different types of birthing classes?

 - Figure out responsibilities.
 If you have a partner, now is a good time to figure out who is doing what.
 Everything from grocery shopping to doctor appointments should be discussed.
 Things like "just tell me what you need" aren't going to cut it when you have a screaming newborn in the house.
 I highly recommend reading Fair Play by Eve Rodsky to help break it down for you.
-(Word of warning: her husband made me furious and sounds like a complete dick.)
+(Word of warning: her husband made me furious.)
 It's a great book though and will give you a template to work with.

 - Research gear.
 The big ones to start with are a car seat, stroller, baby carrier, breast pump, sleeping space, and monitor.
 It can be overwhelming so take your time.
 There are happy kids sleeping in a laundry basket somewhere so don't sweat it too much.
 Check out What to Get When You’re Expecting - New Baby Checklist and Baby on a Budget - the Barest Bare Essentials.